Auburn-5650-6650-Fall-2023/auburn-5650-6650-fall-2023.github.io/Intro.md

 $$\min_{x \in \mathbb{R}^n} f(x),\quad \text{subject to } \begin{cases}g_i(x) \le 0, \quad i = 1, \ldots, m\\h_j(x) = 0, \quad j = 1, \ldots, p\end{cases}$$

+The objective is to find the optimal decision variable $x^*$ that minimizes the objective function $f(x)$ while satisfying all the constraints.

 ````{prf:definition}
 :label: def-feasible-solution
 A **feasible solution** is a solution that satisfies all the constraints, otherwise, the solution is called **infeasible**.